7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 While you may know all the technical ins and outs of your business, odds are they don’t.

 Keeping your copy friendly and conversational is key.
-You want your copy to be written in a way that anyone who reads it will understand it and know what you're selling.
-You also want to come across relatable, rather than a robot.
+You want your copy to be written in a way that anyone who reads it will understand it and know what you're selling instantly.

 Every business has its own unique personality, voice, and beliefs.
 So, the words surrounding your business should reflect that.
-You should be representing your brand as if it were a real person.

-Using buzz words, or cold, stiff, technical speech, is just boring and stand offish.
+Using buzz words, or cold, stiff, technical speech, is just boring and standoffish.
 It's not welcoming or exciting to those you want to work with.

 Let me also add that your business doesn’t have to be something fun, cute, and colorful to achieve this.